 By default the z88dk ACIA drivers are set up to use a 15 Byte transmit buffer.
 This needs to be changed to a 31 Byte transmit buffer, by changing this configuration to

-Also, to enable the shadow RAM setting where the Memory Module or SC108 Module is used then this setting needs to be changed to
+Also, if you wish to enable the shadow RAM setting where the Memory Module or SC108 Module is used then this setting needs to be changed to

 0x01.
 This will enable the RAM copy stub and shadow RAM write and read functions.
 This is not relevant for the 8085 CPU build (which doesn’t support relocatable jump instructions), and is disabled by default for the Z80 builds (to support the 64k RAM Module).

-With both of these settings adjusted to suit the targeted hardware, the RC2014 libraries need to be rebuilt.
+With these settings adjusted to suit the targeted hardware, the RC2014 libraries need to be rebuilt.
 The sure way to do this is by a full rebuild of z88dk, as both 8085 and Z80 libraries will be touched. it is done with the

 ./build.sh -c command from the root directory of z88dk.
 There are other alternatives, such as deleting the libraries that will have to be changed and executing the